2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

 We use the term “Market” all the time: What does the Market want?
 How do we best communicate with the Market?
 Where is the Market heading over the next few years?

-While these big-picture questions are valuable, talking about “the Market” as an abstract concept conceals the truth that the market is just the sum of individual farmers – and these farmers have specific, concrete, and addressable needs.
+While these big-picture questions are valuable, talking about “the Market” as an abstract concept conceals the truth.
+The Market, as it were, is just the sum of individual farmers – and these farmers have specific, concrete, and addressable needs.

 What’s more: not all farmers are going to have the same needs.

-So instead of focusing on “The Market” in the abstract, dig deep into your ideal customer through the data and information available to you.
+So instead of focusing on “The Market” in the abstract, dig deep into your ideal customer through the farmer data and farmer information available to you.

 Use it to determine which farmers are actually in your target market.